DanBaissa/Black-Marble-Utilities/README.md

 #### How It Works
 The script utilizes image processing techniques to analyze the histogram of pixel values in both the source and reference images.
 It then applies transformations to the source images to align their histograms with that of the reference image, effectively standardizing exposure across the dataset.
-This process enhances the comparability of images taken under different conditions by normalizing their visual appearance.

 #### Key Features
 - **Reference-Based Adjustment**: By using a selected reference image, the script ensures that all adjustments are consistent and centered around a chosen standard, maintaining a uniform look and feel across the image set.
-- **Batch Processing**: The script can process an entire directory of GeoTIFF images in one go, automating what would otherwise be a tedious and time-consuming task if done manually.
+- **Batch Processing**: The script can process an entire directory of GeoTIFF images in one go.
 - **Flexibility in Usage**: The script can be used as a standalone tool or integrated into larger data processing workflows, making it a versatile solution for exposure matching needs.